firezone/firezone/docs/CONTRIBUTING.md

 ### asdf-vm Setup

-While not strictly required, we use [asdf-vm](https://asdf-vm.com) to manage language versions for Firezone.
-You'll need to install the language runtimes according to the versions laid out in the [.tool-versions](../.tool-versions) file.
+We use [asdf-vm](https://asdf-vm.com) to manage language versions for Firezone.
+Install the language runtimes defined in the [.tool-versions](../.tool-versions) file.

 If using asdf, simply run `asdf install` from the project root.